 Three artists were selected to carry out a special residency at Despina.
-This residence is in tune with the purpose of the project to promote the exchange between Latin American and Brazilian artists and activists, so that new narratives – more democratic, transgressive and multicultural – are spread, amplified and heard.
-For the third edition, which started in May, the objective is to converge practices that address issues related to the creation of new worlds and hereby the foundation of other modes of organization, forms of subjectivization, production models, exchange systems, remuneration mechanisms and educational methodologies: a path for a transformational existence capable of performing other ways of living, focused on affection and common sharing.
+This residence was in tune with the purpose of the project to promote the exchange between Latin American and Brazilian artists and activists, so that new narratives – more democratic, transgressive and multicultural – are spread, amplified and heard.
+For the third edition, the objective was to converge practices which addressed issues related to the creation of new worlds and hereby the foundation of other modes of organization, forms of subjectivization, production models, exchange systems, remuneration mechanisms and educational methodologies: a path for a transformational existence capable of performing other ways of living, focused on affection and common sharing.

 About 150 culture professionals were invited to nominate artists and activists whose practices deal with issues related to the theme that guides this year’s edition of the project.
 The Selection Committee, formed by curators Guilherme Altmayer, Pablo León de la Barra, and Despina‘s artistic director, Consuelo Bassanesi, received approximately 70 nominations and from this number three names were selected: Ana Lira, Danitza Luna and Felipe Rivas San Martin.

-During the months of May and June, the artists will take over a studio space at Despina and will develop their research and projects in response to the new environment and network.
-They will also participate in a series of activities, including talks, workshops, special visits to public universities, among other actions and events.
-Stay tuned in our social media and website for the full programming.
+During the months of May and June, the artists held workshops at Despina and developed their research and projects in response to the new environment.
+They also participated in a series of activities, such as talks, seminars and visits to public universities.
+At the end of the residency, the whole process was gathered in the exhibition “Dissent and Destruction”.

 About the selected artists